weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

-- Cache read_property widgets.

-- Try reusing the widget cache when reconnecting a camera, are widgets tied to the camera pointer or do they work with any camera pointer?
-  If it can't be reused, need to add a update_cache(old_ptr, new_ptr);

-- Add and test more camera channels: z7.autofocus         manual z7.capturetarget     memorycard z7.date              now
-    z7.mode              manual
-    z7.quality           raw
+- Run Sim button should work multiple times when Event Id is an empty string -- Also fix the integer intput widgest, no silly up/down buttons, allow one to type in and fix the issue if the mouse up event happens outside the diaglog, don't close it.
 -- convert all channels and values to lowercase

-- Run Sim button should work multiple times when Event Id is an empty string -- Also fix the integer intput widgest, no silly up/down buttons, allow one to type in and fix the issue if the mouse up event happens outside the diaglog, don't close it.

 - Internally convert all event ids to lowercase.

 - When I load a camera sequence, i expected the sequence table to get populated in about 1 second.
 Currently takes a bunch of time.

-- Display the top 3 camera sequuence events.
+- Display the top 10 camera sequuence events.

 - Persist the event and camera selection in a config file, so reloading the app auto loads the last selected event and sequence file.